spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 .. code-block:: python

-   type MyFunkyThing = SignOfNumber | bool
+   type MyWeirdThing = SignOfNumber | bool

-How many different values could an object of type ``MyFunkyThing`` have?
+How many different values could an object of type ``MyWeirdThing`` have?

 In this case we can list them quite easily: